MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 ## Add a new client secret

+   > [!IMPORTANT]
+   > NOTES:
+   > 1. Azure Key Vault is only required for Automation Kit Satellite release March 2023 or older.
+From the April 2023 release Azure Key Vault is no longer required as a prerequisite.
+   > 1. From April 2023 release and newer a Client Secret is NOT required.

 1. Select **Certificates & secrets.**
 1. Select **New client secret.**
 1. Enter description (for example, Auto CoE Dataverse), and then select appropriate expiry value.